Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 docker-compose up

-; confirm SQL import succeeded. - Edit
+; confirm the SQL import succeeded. - Edit

 /etc/hosts